pmean/build-website/text/99/pilot.md

 > -   Does everybody gives the identical answer to a survey question?
 >
 > **Blind spots and oversights**.
 Something will happen during your
-> pilot study and you\'ll say \"I never thought about that!\" Better to
+> pilot study and you'll say "I never thought about that!"
+Better to
 > have this oversight now than during the full study.
 Although you can
 > and should show ask your colleagues whether there is there anything
-> you overlooked in your protocol, it\'s still a good idea to run a
+> you overlooked in your protocol, it's still a good idea to run a
 > pilot study.
 After all, your colleagues may have the same blind spots
 > that you do.

 **Other considerations for a pilot study**

-> **Don\'t worry about the representativeness of your pilot subjects**,
+> **Don't worry about the representativeness of your pilot subjects**,
 > unless you plan to include them in the total sample, or if the
 > sampling procedure itself is complex and innovative.
 Just make sure
 > that your pilot subjects cover the entire range of subjects in your